Emapic/emapic/README_en.md

 Inside this folder we can find file _sqitch.conf_, which contains the configuration parameters for the database restoration.
 The fields we should check are:

 * 'uri' inside '[target "emapic"]': here we specify the database connection string.
-By default it will try to connect with user "postgres", password "postgres" the local PostgreSQL server through default port (5432).
+By default it will try to connect with user "postgres", password "postgres" to the database "emapic" in the local PostgreSQL server through the default port (5432).
 If any of these values is wrong, you must modify the connection string using the following format (replace the text strings surrounded by curly brackets with their respective values):

         db:pg://{db_user}:{db_password}@{db_host}:{db_port}/{db_name}